alebremu/proteomics-sample-metadata/docs/sdrf.rst

 Label annotations
 ====================

-In order to annotate quantitative datasets, the SDRF file format uses tags for each channel associated with the sample in _comment[label]_.
+In order to annotate quantitative datasets, the SDRF file format uses tags for each channel associated with the sample in **comment[label]**.
 The label values are organized under the following ontology term Label.
 Some of the most popular labels are:

-- For label-free experiments the value SHOULD be: label free sample
+- For label-free experiments the value SHOULD be: label free sample or the corresponding key value pair term: `AC=MS:1002038;NT=label free sample`
 - For TMT experiments the SDRF uses the PRIDE ontology terms under sample label.
 Here some examples of TMT channels:

   TMT126, TMT127, TMT127C, TMT127N, TMT128 , TMT128C, TMT128N, TMT129, TMT129C, TMT129N, TMT130, TMT130C, TMT130N, TMT131